Chalwk/Anti-Impersonator/README.md

 ### Setup & Running:
 - Paste your Discord Bot Application **Token** in the `auth.token` file.
 - Open whitelist.json and add the IDs of the users you want to protect.
 - From a terminal, type *java -jar bot.jar* to run the bot.

+DEV TEST - ignore this line